kjeffrey-tlotlo/BrightTV/README.md

 TV Channel / Content Viewed
 Important Note

-All timestamps in the source dataset were provided in UTC and should be converted to South African Standard Time (SAST) before analysis.
+##All timestamps in the source dataset were provided in UTC and should be converted to South African Standard Time (SAST) before analysis.

 Methodology

-**The analysis follows the process below:**
+##The analysis follows the process below:**

-1. Data Preparation
+##1.
+Data Preparation
 Data quality assessment
 Removal of duplicates where applicable
 Validation of duration metrics
 Conversion of UTC timestamps to SAST
 Standardization of categorical fields
-2. Exploratory Analysis
+##2.
+Exploratory Analysis
 Subscriber segmentation
 Viewing trends by:
 Time of day